ska-sa/spead2/doc/migrate-3.rst

 to the constructor (e.g., the maximum number of partial heaps), while others were set by methods after construction (such as the memory allocator).
-In version 3, all these parameters are set at construction time, and they are help in helper classes :py:class:`spead2.recv.StreamConfig` and :py:class:`spead2.recv.RingStreamConfig` (:cpp:class:`spead2::recv::stream_config` and :cpp:class:`spead2::recv::ring_stream_config` for C++).
+In version 3, all these parameters are set at construction time, and they are held in helper classes :py:class:`spead2.recv.StreamConfig` and :py:class:`spead2.recv.RingStreamConfig` (:cpp:class:`spead2::recv::stream_config` and :cpp:class:`spead2::recv::ring_stream_config` for C++).
 Code will need to be